Restricting Administrative Privileges

 Download ACSC Protect Notice, Restricting Administrative Privileges (PDF), March 2016

-- Restricting administrative privileges is one of the Top 4 strategies in the Australian Signals Directorate’s (ASD) Strategies to Mitigate Targeted Cyber Intrusions.
+- Restricting administrative privileges is one of the Top 4 strategies in the Australian Signals Directorate’s (ASD) Strategies to Mitigate Cyber Security Incidents.
 This document has been developed by ASD to provide high-level guidance on how to effectively restrict administrative privileges.

 Why should administrative privileges be restricted?

 - Users with administrative privileges for operating systems and applications are able to make significant changes to their configuration and operation, bypass critical security settings and access sensitive information.
 Domain administrators have similar abilities for an entire network domain, which usually includes all of the workstations and servers on the network.

 - Adversaries often use malicious code to attempt to exploit vulnerabilities in workstations and servers.
 Restricting administrative privileges makes it more difficult for an adversary’s malicious code to elevate its privileges, spread to other hosts, hide its existence, persist after reboot, obtain sensitive information or resist removal efforts.

 - An environment where administrative privileges are restricted is more stable, predictable, and easier to administer and support, as fewer users can make significant changes to their operating environment, either intentionally or unintentionally.